Tour the Rhein and Loreley Valley on Köln-Düsseldorfer (KD) Riverboats

 Köln-Düsseldorfer is generally a good choice for day cruises on the Rhine.
 KD has the largest number of departures by far of all Rhine pleasure boat lines.
 This allow passengers to make more stops en route if desired – remember to indicate all planned stops when buying tickets as separate tickets are issued for each leg.

 Köln-Düsseldorfer historic SS Goethe paddle steamer from 1913 is the oldest regular cruise boat on the Rhine River.
 The Goethe steams daily from Koblenz to Rüdesheim and back.
-A small surcharge is added to cruises on the SS Goethe.

 Special Savings Deals KD Rhine River Boat Day Cruises